 Projects: A project is more extensive than a homework problem.
-For example, there is usually a written component that complements the mathematics.
 Learning to produce professional looking documents associated with mathematics is a part of this course.
-Late or messy projects will be severely penalized by 50%.
+Late or messy projects may be severely penalized by 50%.

 Final Grade: Your grade will be based on: